ftppro/StellarMessenger/README.md

 3. **SendMessage(sMessage)**:<br>
 *For example:* **gobjSDK.SendMessage("This is a test")**<br>
-This function will send at message from the selected **Message Sender Account**, to the **Message Receiver Account** that was set in the constructor.
+This function will send a message from the selected **Message Sender Account**, to the **Message Receiver Account** that was set in the constructor.
 If the **Rabet Chrome Extension** is being used, then the SDK will automatically use the Stellar account selected on the **Rabet** popup.
 If the **Rabet Chrome Extension** is ***not*** being used, then the SDK will use the **this.sSender_PrivateKey** property to sign the transaction.